 What else can I do?

 You may find it helpful to make some changes in your diet.
-Alcohol, caffeine, foods high in acid (such as tomato or grapefruit) and spicy foods can irritate your bladder.
+Some foods can irritate your bladder.
+These include alcohol, caffeine, foods high in acid (such as tomato or grapefruit), and spicy foods.
 Talk to your doctor if you think your diet may contribute to your incontinence.

 Some people find that limiting how much they drink before bedtime helps reduce nighttime incontinence.

-Losing weight if you are overweight can also help reduce incontinence.
+Losing weight if you are overweight may also help reduce incontinence.

 Are there other ways to treat incontinence?